 01 of 15

-Modern style can be mean different things to different people, but generally speaking, when we refer to modern design, some of the same ideas come together: geometrical shapes, neutral or basic colors, little to no decorative flourishes, and natural materials.
+Modern style can be mean different things to different people, but generally speaking, when we refer to modern design, some of the same concepts and strategies are often found: geometrical shapes, neutral or basic colors, little to no decorative flourishes, and natural materials.

-If you're remodeling a bathroom in a modern home, you'll be inspired by some of the design ideas we've collected here.Continue to 2 of 15 below.
+If you're remodeling a bathroom in a modern home, you'll be inspired by some of these examples from prominent designers.Continue to 2 of 15 below.

 02 of 15

-This bathroom by Stephani Buchman, via Houzz has all the hallmarks of a modern design: simple geometric shapes (dominated by squares), the predominance of white with a little neutral, natural stone backsplash, and little decoration.
+This bathroom by Stephani Buchman, via Houzz has all the hallmarks of a modern design: simple geometric shapes (dominated by squares and rectangles), the predominance of white with a little neutral gray, a natural stone backsplash, and little in the way of decoration.

 The fresh flowers definitely make the room here.
 Not only do they add a touch of color (which you can change according to your mood), but they also make the bathroom less sterile, and more homey and welcoming.Continue to 3 of 15 below.